dustinpfister/blog_posts/_posts/js-fetch.md

 layout: post
 categories: js
 id: 165
-updated: 2020-05-30 19:49:03
+updated: 2020-06-25 09:55:02
-version: 1.4
+version: 1.5
 ---

-[fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is a new way of making http requests in browser, like the tired yet true [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), but makes use of promises, and provides an updated [response api](https://developer.mozilla.org/en-US/docs/Web/API/Response) for better handling common tasks like parsing json to a workable object.
+The client side javaScript [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) method is a new way of making http requests in browser, like the tired yet true [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
+The js fetch method makes use of promises, and provides an updated [response api](https://developer.mozilla.org/en-US/docs/Web/API/Response) for better handling common tasks like parsing json to a workable object.
+So in many respects it is a little more user friendly compared to the tired yet true XMLHttpRequest method that would need to be used with much additional javaScript code around it to end up with similar functionality.

 It is like a browser built in [axios](/2018/01/10/nodejs-axios/), but because it is a new feature it might be to soon to regard it as a replacement for axios or XMLHttpRequest, unless a [polyfill](https://github.com/github/fetch) is used.